pybuilder/pybuilder.github.io/documentation/index.md

   </tr>
 </table>

 ### Building a Python Egg

-pybuild ships a plugin that generates and executes setup.py files using with distutils or setuptools (distribute will be supported in future releases).
+*pybuilder* ships a plugin that generates and executes setup.py files using with distutils or setuptools (distribute will be supported in future releases).
 In order to generate a ```setup.py``` file use the ```python.distutils``` plugin.

 The distutils plugin will consider a lot of the project's attributes, i.e.
 * name